 It should be a no-brainer to avoid thumbing your smartphone during the date.

-Also, think twice before texting or emailing her after the date, tempting as it may be.
+Also, think twice before texting or emailing them after the date, tempting as it may be.
 First, wait a few days.
 You don’t want to look overly eager.
 When you do follow up, try to do so in person.

 Once you start dating, it’s easy to start thinking that the world revolves around this girl.
-But be careful not to put too much pressure on her or the relationship.
+But be careful not to put too much pressure on them or the relationship.
 This isn’t a Hollywood romance.
 “On these romantic comedies, love is all about infatuation and feelings,” Kalish says.
 “Real love is a behavior.
 It’s about caring and growing.”

 “She can’t be the end-all be-all,” Piorkowski says.
 “She can’t take the place of what’s important for you.”